 Qyburn's solution to the dragon problem turns out to be a giant weapon.
 Technology!

 He brings Cersei down to the bowels of the Red Keep, where Robert had all the Targaryan dragon skulls moved when he took the throne.
 Our attention is turned to "Balerian the Dread," the biggest of Aegon's dragons, whose flames forged the Iron Throne and conquered Westeros.
-As the faint echoes of last season's "Light of the Seven" play in the background (aka the soundtrack to Cersei's big sept blow out moment), Cersei lets loose an arrow that shatters the dragon's eye socket.
+As the faint echoes of last season's "Light of the Seven" play in the background (aka the soundtrack to Cersei's big sept blow out moment), Cersei lets loose an arrow that shatters the dragon's jawbone.
 Yup, that's definitely one way to do it.

 Do Knights Dream of Electric Sheep?